dylanized/futility/README.md

 This repo contains the source files for generating static web template files.

-To preview your templates, launch the development server with `yarn start` and visit http://localhost:3000.
+To preview your templates, launch the development server with `yarn dev` and visit http://localhost:3000.
 You will see the Minimos default index page, and can click through your other templates.

 To build the static version of your templates, run `yarn build` and explore the generated files in `/dist`.
-To view these static files, run `yarn start-dist` and visit http://localhost:3000.
+To view these static files, run `yarn start` and visit http://localhost:3000.

 # Source Files

 HTML Templates:

+- 404.ejs (404 Error Page)
 - index.ejs (Table of Contents)
-- article.ejs (Blog Article)
-- form.ejs (Form Styles)
-- index.ejs (Table of Contents)
-- landing.ejs (Landing Page)
-- layout-2col.ejs (2 Column Example)
-- layout-3col.ejs (3 Column Example)
-- table.ejs (Table Styles)
+- typography.ejs (Typography Examples)

 CSS Templates: